Boost your git and code writing skills with these simple tricks! [React Native developer’s perspective]

 Another thing to mention is how convenient is git and git flow with Oh-My-Zsh.
 You can get access to git commands just typing `g` letter and combining it by `&&` sign.
 Just take a look at this example:

-Here is a few of commands that will come in handy:
+Here are a few commands that will come in handy:

 gaa equal to git add --all will add all changes in the working directory to the staging area.